-Treat Your Treats
+1. Treat Your Treats

 Perhaps your small business is a bakery.
 When customers come into your shop, they are wanting to treat themselves, which is actually an immersive experience.
-It goes beyond the cupcakes they are buying; they want a treat for they eyes as well as for the mouth.
+It goes beyond the cupcakes they are buying; they want a treat for their eyes as well as for the mouth.
 As such, perhaps it is time to invest in new cases to show-off your latest goodies or brightly colored mixers to give your customers the sense of fun and whimsy that you are trying to cultivate with your array of delightful treats.
 If equipment is being to show signs of wear and tear, if it’s beginning to look rundown, the first thought of a customer is not going to be, “Wow!
 They must be doing really well if their mixers are looking so worn out.”
-No, the first thought will probably be more along the lines of, “Ewww…why can they not buy new equipment.
+No, the first thought will probably be more along the lines of, “Ewww…why can they not buy new equipment?
 I don’t want to eat anything that was made using that machine.”
 Certainly, it can be tempting to stick with the tried and true and not invest your working capital in new baking equipment because you want to save money.
 However, by doing that, it could end up costing you money in the long run.

-Slap a Coat of Paint On It
+2. Slap a Coat of Paint On It

 No one wants to patronize a business that looks like the house from Grey Gardens.
-Keeping the look of your space fresh and up-to-date is just as important to pleasing the senses of your customers.
+Keeping the look of your space fresh and up-to-date is just as important to please the senses of your customers.
 Sometimes, that can be as simple as replacing worn-out decorations or making new signs.
 Other times, yes, it means a complete overhaul to pull down peeling wallpaper or repainting the entire shop.
-While you may initially balk at the time and money that it will take to so, think of how much more inviting your bakery will be with a fresh, new look.
+While you may initially balk at the time and money that it will take to do so, think of how much more inviting your bakery will be with a fresh, new look.
 If your only real decorating skills are the ones to be used on top of cakes, don’t shy away from using some of your working capital to hire a professional to come in and help you develop new color schemes.
-If you are still concerned about the costs, perhaps you and the designer could also do a bit of bartering for services: the designer gives you a discount and you provide the desserts for their annual holiday party
+If you are still concerned about the costs, perhaps you and the designer could also do a bit of bartering for services: the designer gives you a discount and you provide the desserts for their annual holiday party.

-If You Got It, Flaunt It
+3. If You Got It, Flaunt It

 You have worked hard to build your business and you are proud of how much people enjoy your cupcakes and homemade ice cream.
-Growing up, we are always told that no one likes a braggart, but when it comes to being a successful small business owner, it is perfectly acceptable to have the confidence to flaunt your products, services and products.
-In this age of social media, many small business owners may shy away from investing their working capital into marketing efforts, and while Facebook and Instagram may be great ways to spread the initial word, an effective marketing endeavor will need to include flyers, brochures, in-store materials, and coupons.
+Growing up, we are always told that no one likes a braggart, but when it comes to being a successful small business owner, it is perfectly acceptable to have the confidence to flaunt your products, services, and products.
+In this age of social media, many small business owners may shy away from investing their working capital into other marketing efforts, and while Facebook and Instagram may be great ways to spread the initial word, an effective marketing endeavor will need to include flyers, brochures, in-store materials, and coupons.
 This may be another area in which hiring a professional will produce the greatest results.
 After all, it doesn’t matter how fabulous your homemade baked goods are if no one knows of them and you aren’t investing in the continuing efforts to spread the word.

-Happy Employees, Happy Customers
+4. Happy Employees, Happy Customers

-Grow to Grow
+5. Grow to Grow

-You may have the best baked goods in three counties, but if your shop is cramped, making your patrons feel claustrophobic, stressed or over-heated, no one will want to stop in to enjoy them.
+You may have the best-baked goods in three counties, but if your shop is cramped, making your patrons feel claustrophobic, stressed or over-heated, no one will want to stop in to enjoy them.
 Using your working capital to move into a larger space or increase your current space will ensure that you are able to comfortably serve a larger number of customers, resulting in a larger number of customers being served.
 Remember the movie, Field of Dreams?
 “If you build it, they will come.”

-Money Makes the World Go ‘Round
+6. Money Makes the World Go ‘Round

-The above suggestions assume that yours is a small business that is not brand new, and therefore you have begun generating income to have some working capital reserve.
+The above suggestions assume that yours is a small business that is not brand new, and therefore you have begun generating income to have some working capital reserved.
 However, what if you are still quite new in your small business endeavor, but have the need to make some of the improvements previously mentioned?
 What can you do?
 Here are the five most common sources of short-term working capital: